 The state’s House Executive Committee met in late April to consider the proposed Internet Gaming Act.
 The bill is co-sponsored by Reps.
 Robert Rita (D) and Jonathan Carroll (D).

-Online Poker Report notes that the bill generally received a positive reception from lawmakers.
+The bill generally received a positive reception from lawmakers.
 The timeline for launch seemed the biggest concern in getting online gaming up and running.

 “If there’s any remaining cause for skepticism, it’s mainly about the launch date,” OPR reports.
 “Although Illinois sports betting became legal in spring 2019, the first app only launched on June 18 the following year.
 The state is hoping for a much faster timeline from iGaming legalization to launch.”

 The bill’s authors are hoping to circumvent a long launch delay.
 The legislation gives the gaming board 90 days to adopt emergency rules for the industry.
 The bill calls for issuing temporary licenses to companies already holding sports betting licenses in the state.

 The IGA allows casinos and racetracks to offer up to three online gaming skins.
 Those properties could partner with other online gaming companies as seen in other states.

 Online gaming would be taxed at 12% of gross gaming revenue with $10 million set aside to treat problem gambling.
 If approved, Illinois would become the sixth state to legalize online poker.

 Industry experts predicted $250 million in online gaming revenue for the first year.
 That could reach a financial benefit of $1 billion within five years, industry experts believe.

 “There’s a definite pent-up demand for iGaming,” said Brendan Bussmann, a partner at Global Market Advisors – a gaming and entertainment research and consulting firm.

 While online gaming efforts appear to be going well, online poker players in Illinois know that legalization efforts can easily get derailed.
 That’s been the case in other states recently.